OPS-E2E-PPE/VBA-Docs/api/PowerPoint.AnimationBehavior.SetEffect.md

 ## Remarks

-You can use the  **SetEffect** object returned to set the value of a property.
+Use the **SetEffect** object returned to set the value of a property.

 ## Example